In Him Ministries:

 “While good works will not save even one soul, yet it is impossible for even one soul to be saved without good works.
 God saves us under a law, that we must ask if we would receive, seek if we would find, and knock if we would have the door opened unto us.” — Selected Messages, Book 1, page 377.

 “Not one of us will ever receive the seal of God while our characters have one spot or stain upon them.
-It is left with us to remedy the defects in our characters, to cleanse the soul temple of every defilement.” — Testimonies for the Church, Vol. 5, page 214.
+It is left with us to remedy the defects in our characters, to cleanse the soul temple of every defilement.
+Then the latter rain will fall upon us as the early rain fell upon the disciples on the Day of Pentecost.” — Testimonies for the Church, Vol. 5, page 214.

 At the judgment seat of Christ, our salvation and sins are not in view because Christ paid for our sins in full on the cross.
-Only our faithfulness in Christian service is going to be judged.
+Only our faithfulness in Christian service is going to be judged (2 Cor.
+5:10).

 4).
 Satan is the one who bears our sins: